Auerilas/ecopy/docs/source/ordination.rst

 		The same for cumDesc_Sp, but for each site.
 Normally calculated for :math:`\mathbf{\hat{U}}` unless :math:`r < c`, then calculated on :math:`\mathbf{U}`.

+	.. py:attritbute: siteScores

+		Site scores along each CA axis.
+All considerations for matrix transposition and scaling have been taken into account.

+	.. py:attribute: spScores

+		Species scores along each CA axis.
+All considerations for matrix transposition and scaling have been taken into account.

 	**Methods**

 	.. py:classmethod:: summary()